THE LODE PROJECT

 Will there be regular updates, news, and other information provided to the LODE Community on a regular basis?

 Yes, the LODE Service Provider Alliance will be posting regular and relevant news concerning the LODE Project in the “News” section of the LODE Members’ back-office.
-Additionally, LODE Ambassadors will produce regular newsletters, and provide various channels for communicating updates through social media, including the LODE Telegram channel and our social media website at www.lode.live.
+Additionally, LODE Ambassadors will produce regular newsletters, and provide various channels for communicating updates through social media, including the LODE Telegram channel and our news section at www.lode.one/lode-news

 The LODE Community team is currently hosting regular live webinars in which various subjects are discussed, and questions from the community are answered.
 All LODE webinars are recorded and automatically posted on the LODE YouTube channel.
 Should you wish to review a live webinar session, or have missed a live LODE webinar session, you can watch them at any time on the LODE YouTube channel.